 Hurricane Hanna Heads Toward South Texas As The Region Confronts A COVID-19 Spike

-Hurricane Hanna is expected to make landfall along the southern coast of Texas on Saturday.
+The eye of Hurricane Hanna was approaching the southern coast of Texas on Saturday.
 The storm strengthened overnight into a Category 1 hurricane, making it the first hurricane of the Atlantic hurricane season.

-The storm is expected to bring heavy rainfall to the region, with the potential for "life-threatening flash flooding," according to the National Weather Service.
-A Saturday morning forecast from the National Hurricane Center said the storm was continuing to strengthen as it nears the coast, with maximum sustained winds nearing 80 mph.
+The storm is expected to bring heavy rainfall to the region with the potential for "life-threatening flash flooding," according to the National Weather Service.
+A Saturday afternoon forecast from the National Hurricane Center said the storm had maximum sustained winds of 85 mph as it neared the coast.

 The center warned of storm surges as high as 5 feet along Texas' southern coast and said the upper coasts of Texas and Louisiana could expect 3-5 inches of rain.
-Isolated tornadoes could also appear as a result.
+Isolated tornadoes could also appear.

-Texas Gov. Greg Abbott said earlier in the week that the Texas Division of Emergency Management was preparing teams to help communities that are affected by the storm.
+Texas Gov. Greg Abbott said earlier in the week that the Texas Division of Emergency Management was preparing teams to help communities affected by the storm.
 He urged residents in the region to avoid roads that flood and listen to local warnings as the storm prepares to make landfall.

 "I urge Texans across the state to monitor the weather in their area and take necessary precautions to protect themselves and their loved ones from possible flash flooding and heavy rainfall," Abbott said in a statement.

-The city of Corpus Christi in Nueces County — which is already dealing with a spike in confirmed coronavirus cases — was among the communities bracing on Saturday for Hanna's arrival.
-On Friday, Nueces County reported 175 new cases of COVID-19 and five deaths.
+The city of Corpus Christi in Nueces County, which is already dealing with a spike in confirmed coronavirus cases, was among the communities bracing on Saturday for Hanna's arrival.
+On Friday, Nueces County reported 175 new cases of the coronavirus and five deaths.
 Of the county's 129 COVID-19 deaths, 119 of them have come in July, according to the Corpus Christi Caller-Times.

-Ahead of the storm's landfall, the city closed at least one drive-thru testing site through Tuesday, according to The Texas Tribune.
+Ahead of the storm's landfall, the city closed at least one drive-through testing site through Tuesday, according to The Texas Tribune.

 As Hurricane Hanna approaches, Corpus Christi Mayor Joe McComb said he felt certain that the region is prepared to handle both the storm and the pandemic.

 "Don't feel like since we've been fighting COVID for five months that we're out of energy or we're out of gas.
 We're not.
 We can do these two things together and we're going to win both of them.
-And so, we'll get through this," McComb told the Associated Press.
+And so, we'll get through this," McComb told The Associated Press.

 But McComb's comments also reflected the realities of the pandemic as he urged residents to take masks with them if they have to evacuate and stay with others.